How Can You Use Simple Green in Ultrasonic Cleaner Safely?

 Much of the cleaning power from Simple Green comes from citric acid, which cuts through a considerable amount of dirt, grease, and grime.

-The remaining ingredients help to foster the cleaning process with the fragrance leaving behind a pleasing scent.
+The remaining ingredients help to foster the cleaning process along with the fragrance that leaves behind a pleasing scent for the users.

 What Can Be Simple Green Used For?

-Simple Green is an all-purpose cleaner, which means that it can be used in multiple applications to clean away dirt, grime, and grease from a wide variety of surfaces.
+Simple Green is an all-purpose cleaner, which means that it can be used in multiple applications to clean away dirt, grime, grease, food residue, stains, and other materials from a wide variety of surfaces.

-Whatever the traditional cleaner was used to clean, so too can Simple Green be used.
-It has proven to be effective in the following;
+In general, whatever the traditional cleaner was used to clean, so too can Simple Green be used.

-• Dip Tanks, Floor Scrubbers, and Carpet Extractors
+• Dip Tanks, Floor Scrubbers, Carpet Extractors, and Other Machines

-• Parts Washers, Pressure Washers, Steam Extractors, and Foamers
+• Parts Washers, Engines, Pressure Washers, Steam Extractors, Foamers and Other Equipment

-Remember: Although Simple Green products are safe for aircraft, automotive, industrial, and other consumer aluminum items, they can easily corrode aluminum if used with water inappropriately.
+But remember although Simple Green products are safe for aircraft, automotive, industrial, and other consumer aluminum items, they can easily corrode aluminum if used inappropriately with water.

 Also, as it is an alkaline aqueous-based cleaner, it’s not a great way to remove rust.
 If you ever want to remove rust from the metal tools or equipment do not use this as a cleaner.